 An even bigger obstacle: Some book concepts haven’t been developed with much attention for the target readership, and must be revisited if they are to succeed in the market.

-My book proposal consulting process has been refined over the last decade to first address high-level deal breakers.
+My book proposal consulting process has been refined over the last decade to address high-level deal breakers, as well as challenges with market positioning.
 Sometimes I will even question if a book is your next best step.
 If your project has a chance with an agent or publisher, I will suggest how to revise or improve the proposal.
-But not every proposal can benefit from editing and development, and I do not want to charge you high fees to improve a proposal that stands little or no chance in the commercial market.
+But not every proposal can benefit from editing and development; sometimes, it’s necessary to rethink the project.

 Have you made an effective case for why your book will sell?